 Do you know why?
 Can you guess?
 In my opinion, I believe glossy Australian car magazines today are full of crap, written by morons and wankers who don't know what they are talking about!
 They write as if from some higher level, spoon-feeding us mere mortals our load of drivel every month, then accuse us of being ‘emotional’ or ‘ill-informed’ if we dare disagree with them.

 But this year things got beyond a joke.
 Firstly, Wheels magazine awarded ‘Car of the Year’ to the Lexus LS400, a $110,000 Toyota that scored highly on refinement and value for money (?) but offered nothing new technically, was bland and, really, rather ugly to look at, and certainly not ‘affordable’ for the average motorist.
 Certainly a ‘good’ car, yes even I admit that, but Car of the Year?
-I don't have the issue in front of me so I can’t quote, but I remember the long editorial rambling on about how the Lexus redefined the motor car, had the US and German car industries in paralysis, proved that the Japanese now owned the world and the Europeans may as well give up etc etc blahdey blah blah.
+I don't have the issue in front of me so I can’t quote, but I remember the long editorial rambling on about how the Lexus was the ultimate motor car, had the US and German car industries in paralysis, proved that the Japanese were unquestionably the best in the world with anything to do with cars and the Europeans may as well give up etc etc blahdey blah blah.
 Well, it so happened that so many indignant letters fell on Wheels from ordinary motorists like us that even in the latest issue they are still trying to justify their decision.

 I don't know exactly how they made their choices, but I understand that no more than a dozen people were involved.
 I'm not going to speculate as I hope you prefer cold facts as much as I do, so I'll move on.

 Instead, I have the Feb 1991 Modern Motor front of me, borrowed from one of my brothers.
 Apart from such ‘knowledgeable’ gems as: